Links

 Filters work for the zip, upload, and release commands in the same way they work for the test command.

-In addition to filtering, you can set a minimum number of unit tests with the --minimum-tests flag.
+You can set a minimum number of unit tests with the --minimum-tests flag.
 Detections that don't have the minimum number of tests will be considered failing, and if --minimum-tests is set to 2 or greater it will also enforce that at least one test must return True and one must return False.

 In the example below, even though the rules passed all their tests, they're still considered failing because they do not have the correct test coverage: